• Skip to primary navigation

 This unique flavor has made Hawaiian sea salt a favorite among chefs who are looking for something special.

-While slightly more expensive than your average Fleur de Sel, Hawaiian sea salt makes an excellent substitute if you’re looking for more exotic flavors in your recipes.
+While slightly more expensive than your average Fleur de Sel, Hawaiian sea salt makes an excellent substitute if you're looking for more exotic flavors in your recipes - see Hawaiian sea salt swap suggestions for recipes for similar options.

 Plus, purchasing locally-sourced Hawaiian sea salt helps support small businesses in the area, which creates a win-win situation for fishermen and consumers alike.